peacefixation/peacefixation.github.io/_posts/2016-03-31-brackets-asterisk-extension.md

 Your extension will now be available from the Brackets menu `File > Extension Manager`, and viola, you're done!

-You can see the code for this little extension on my [Github repo](https://github.com/peacefixation/AsteriskSyntaxHighlighting).
+You can see the code for this little extension on [Github](https://github.com/peacefixation/AsteriskSyntaxHighlighting).